Frequently asked questions

 What is Compostable?

-- Our Edenware® cups are made using certified-compostable PLA-lined paperboard.
-This is a plant-based lining and offers a sustainable alternative to conventional PE lined cups and our use of water and vegetable-based inks allows you to create an environmentally friendly custom design.
-In order for our products to fulfil the lifecycle we intend for them – an infrastructure, as illustrated on the bottom of our Edenware® sustainability page is vital https://www.go-pakuk.com/sustainability/edenware.
+- In order for our commercially compostable products to fulfil the lifecycle we intend for them – an infrastructure, as illustrated on our Edenware page, is vital.
 Consumers using compostable packaging must be diligent in using a designated commercial food waste stream, while avoiding the disposal of non-compostable materials that will be rejected as contaminates.

 What is CPLA?